-The Dissertation Proposal Defense should be scheduled as soon as reasonably possible, generally within no more than six to twelve months after successful completion of the Doctoral Written Examination.
-The Dissertation Proposal Defense cannot be taken before the Doctoral Written Examination is passed.
-The student should coordinate with the Dissertation Committee to schedule a date for the Dissertation Proposal Defense.
+The Preliminary Oral Exam (i.e., Dissertation Proposal Defense) should be scheduled as soon as reasonably possible, generally within no more than six to twelve months after successful completion of the comprehensive written exam.
+The Dissertation Proposal Defense cannot be taken before the comprehensive written exam is passed.
+The student should coordinate with the Dissertation Committee to schedule a date for the preliminary oral exam.
 Once a date is determined, the student must schedule a room and ensure the availability of the appropriate technology.

 Copies of the dissertation proposal should be distributed to the dissertation committee members 3 weeks before the defense.
-The Dissertation Proposal Defense is administered by the Doctoral Dissertation Committee with the faculty advisor (academic advisor if different from the research advisor) as chairperson - all committee members must be present.
+The preliminary oral exam is administered by the Doctoral Dissertation Committee with the faculty mentor (faculty mentor if different from the research mentor) as chairperson - all committee members must be present.

 Students must be registered for a minimum of 3 credits of ENVR 994 when they take their preliminary oral exam (dissertation proposal defense).
-Note that a minimum of six hours of ENVR 994 needs to be taken during a doctoral student's program - a student may consider registering for three hours of 994 prior to the Dissertation Proposal Defense if they anticipate graduating after only one additional semester.
+Note that a minimum of six hours of ENVR 994 needs to be taken during a doctoral student's program - a student may consider registering for three hours of 994 prior to the preliminary oral exam if they anticipate graduating after only one additional semester.

-Dissertation proposal document format: The format of the dissertation proposal document should be discussed with the research advisor (and academic advisor if different).
+Dissertation proposal document format: The format of the dissertation proposal document should be discussed with the faculty mentor (and research mentor, if different).
 Many students write a proposal using the guidelines for research proposals set by funding agencies such as EPA, NIH or NSF.

-The Permission to Take the Oral Exam, signed by the student's research advisor, documents that the student is ready to take the preliminary oral exam (Dissertation Proposal Defense).
+The Permission to Take the Oral Exam, signed by the student's faculty mentor, documents that the student is ready to take the preliminary oral exam (Dissertation Proposal Defense).